 After the conclusion of a deposition, you have a right to read the transcript of your deposition testimony and provide your signature.
 Usually, it is recommended to waive this process and trust that the court reporter took all the information down accurately.

 Before you testify in a divorce deposition, be sure to consult with an experienced divorce lawyer to help navigate through the process and protect your interests.
-Contact Anderson and Boback today for a confidential consultation and get answers to your questions including preparing for a divorce deposition.
+Contact Anderson Boback & Marshall today for a confidential consultation and get answers to your questions including preparing for a divorce deposition.